Save 10% on Your First Order Sign Up

 Include the Outside Back Cover, followed by the spine, followed by the Outside Front Cover.

-Include the Inside Front Cover, followed by the spine, followed by the Inside Back Cover.
+Include the Inside Front Cover, followed by the blank spine, followed by the Inside Back Cover.